polterguy/polterguy.github.io/tutorials/anarq-usecase/index.md

 ### Returning files

-Another interesting thing AnarQ does is to return contens of files.
+Another interesting thing AnarQ does is to return contents of files.
 For instance the terms and conditions to use AnarQ is actually just a Markdown file, wrapped inside an endpoint, such that the terms can easily be modified according to your needs, allowing the endpoint that returns the terms immediately return whatever terms you want your users to agree to before signing up.
 Below is the endpoint in its